mspear299/python-math-game/README.md

-How to play Silly Math Game:
+How To Play Silly Math Game:

 Game Setup

-1.Select if you want only positive numbers or a combo of negative and positive numbers
+1. Select if you want only positive numbers or a combo of negative and positive numbers

-2.Select the level of difficulty (1-4).
+2. Select the level of difficulty (1-4).
 Higher level means more digits, for example, level 1 will only produce equations composed of numbers within 1-9.
 Each level adds more digits (level 2: 1-99, level 3: 1-999, level 4: 1-9999)

-3.Select what type of operation you want to do (+, -, *, /)
+3. Select what type of operation you want to do (+, -, *, /)

 How to Play